lkesteloot/PiSlide/README.md

     radio station favorites list.
 * If you've set up NextBus information (agency and stop), type "B" to toggle information about upcoming buses at that stop.
+* If you've set up Twilio fetching, type "Shift-T" to toggle fetching new photos.

 # Configuring the software